Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 		var onAcuantSdkLoaded = function(){
 			//sdk has been loaded;
 		}

+**Note:** The SDK loads using a listener for DOMContentLoaded.
+If the scripts will be added to the page in a way that the listener won't be called (for example, in a single-page react application), once the SDK scripts are loaded in the page, manually call the following function:

+		loadAcuantSdk();

 1. Optionally, define a method as a callback for unexpected errors in situations where one of the other error callbacks could not be called.
 This callback should rarely, if ever, be called.
 If the callback is getting called, review the implementation as it more often than not indicates a flaw in the implementation.